 Caution

-Remember, this is SE Queensland, the skin cancer capital of the world, so when you travel here bring sunscreen, a hat and sunglasses.
-If it has been raining, you also may need insect repellent, as the mosquitos show no mercy and don’t forget your water.
+Remember, this is SE Queensland, the skin cancer capital of the world, so when you travel here, bring sunscreen, a hat, and sunglasses.
+If it has been raining, you may also need insect repellent, as the mosquitoes show no mercy.
+Don’t forget your water.

 I hope that you have enjoyed viewing SE Queensland through my Nikon and get to travel here one day and find your own experiences.